top of page

 Context:

 I joined Engineers Without Borders (EWB) UCSB chapter in 2020 to provide a community in Rwanda with clean drinking water.
-Served as Secretary in 2022-2023.
-Serving as Rwanda Team Lead in 2023-2024.
+Served as Secretary in 2022-2023, as Rwanda Team Lead in 2023-2024, and as mentor from 2024 onwards.

 Skills: